mukesh-chevula/Adobe-India-Hackathon-2025/README.md

 ## Project Overview

-This repository contains solutions for the Adobe India Hackathon 2025 "Connecting the Dots" Challenge - an intelligent PDF processing system that reimagines how we interact with documents through persona-driven intelligence.
+This repository contains comprehensive solutions for the Adobe India Hackathon 2025 "Connecting the Dots" Challenge - an intelligent PDF processing system that reimagines how we interact with documents through advanced text extraction and persona-driven intelligence.

 ## Challenge Description